dearsi-mocha/cloudsauce/_posts/2017-08-21-integrating-dotnetcore-app-into-iot-edge-v1.markdown

 I am going to assume you have familiarity with what IoT Edge is.
 Otherwise please refer to the IoT Edge overview link near the bottom of the post.

-We are going to focus on a dotnet core v1.1 app - these steps are what worked for me and my team.
+We are going to focus on a dotnetcore v1.1 app - these steps are what worked for me and my team.
 The great thing is the outlined steps should be similar for other runtimes and languages.

 __Let's dive in...__